 Locating appropriate contacts for specific needs doesn’t have to include an internet search for a colleague’s direct phone number.
 A company-wide directory can take communication from peer-to-peer to peer-to-CEO in times of crisis, eliminating multiple steps from the contact process.

-Collaboration apps streamline file sharing, allowing users to upload multiple file types in one platform.
+Mobile Collaboration apps streamline file sharing, allowing users to upload multiple file types in one platform.
 Rather than sending a message to a coworker for them to check their email, a user can attach a file to a direct message or communication stream where the conversation is taking place.

 Notification campaigns address a company’s need to disseminate useful information to all its employees, or a specific department or subgroup, at one time.
 Employees benefit from internal messaging campaigns that provide timely and relevant information, keeping them in the loop regardless of when or where they come on shift.